torqueaj/AI/temp.md

 ### Steps
 1. Identify the final goal.
+    - Define the ultimate objective that needs to be achieved.
 2. Decompose the goal into subgoals and intermediate states.
+    - Break down the final goal into smaller, more achievable subgoals and intermediate states.
 3. Define actions and strategies to achieve subgoals.
+    - Determine the actions and strategies required to move from one state or subgoal to another.
 4. Implement actions to move from one state to another.
+    - Execute the planned actions to progress toward the final goal.
 5. Repeat until the final goal is achieved.
+    - Continue solving subgoals until the ultimate goal is reached.

 ### Advantages
 - Structured approach to problem-solving.